IPBES-Data/IPBES_Ontology/README.md

 <!-- VERSIONS -->
 ## Version History
 04
-- The new Class KnowledgeGaps has been added
+- The new Class KnowledgeGap has been added

 03
 - The Classes KeyMessage and BackgroundMessage now have a new attribute: Illustration